yantis/EasyRecowvery/README.md

 2. Put the recovery of your choosing (i.e. [this one](https://build.nethunter.com/test-builds/twrp/lge/twrp-3.0.2-0-beta4-h918.img)) on your internal storage, and rename it to recovery.img
 3. Run EasyRecowvery.cmd and follow the prompts
 4. Profit!

+## Tips:
+- If you're having ADB problems, try dragging "adb.exe", "AdbWinApi.dll", and "AdbWinUsbApi.dll" into the folder with EasyRecowvery.
+- You may want to Run as Administrator to avoid permission errors.
+- Please provide your log files and/or screenshots when reporting issues.

 ## Todo & Known Issues
 TODO: fill this out :)